jtblin/http_mini/README.md

 ## Request options

 * `:headers` - http headers, defaults to {}
-* `:open_timeout` - number of seconds to wait for the connection to open, defaults to 2
+* `:timeout` - number of seconds to wait for the connection to open, number of seconds to wait for one block to be read
-* `:read_timeout` - number of seconds to wait for one block to be read, defaults to 2
+* `:ignore_error` - ignore errors on poke, defaults to `true`

 ## Author